lavacat/zookeeper-tests-lab/README.md

 # Intro

-The goal of the repo is to provide a clean environment to investigate zookeeper tests flakiness
+The goal is to provide a clean environment to investigate zookeeper tests flakiness.

 # Terraform setup